-On October 5, 2020 DFA members delivered a strong strike mandate - 90% of those who voted supported strike action should it become necessary.
-A strike mandate alone may be sufficient to get the Board to take the DFA seriously in negotiations; however, a vote for a strike can result in a strike if negotiations are not proceeding.
+On July 4, 2025 DFA members delivered a strong strike mandate - 91.2% of those who voted supported strike action should it become necessary.
+A strike mandate alone may be sufficient to get the Board to take the DFA seriously in negotiations - it is crucial to empowering the DFA Bargaining Team to negotiate a fair and equitable deal by demonstrating the support and resolve of the DFA membership.
+However, a vote for a strike can result in a strike if negotiations are not proceeding.
+Please note, the Board's best and final offer will be presented to the Membership for consideration before any strike action takes place.

-If I am on leave, do I still have a chance to vote?
+If I am on leave when an agreement is reached, do I still have a chance to vote?